ucam-smt/demo-files/Docs.dox/Tutorial.010.basic.md

     <s> parliament does not support the amendment , which gives you the freedom of tymoshenko </s>	43.0904
     <s> the parliament does not support the amendment , which gives you the freedom of tymoshenko </s>	43.1757

-\section rsearch Multi-dimensional MERT using Reverse Search

-This section describes how to perform a multi-dimensional reverse search [\ref Fukuda2004, \ref Waite2014, \ref Waite2015] over the N-best lists generated in the previous section.
-For this example we use the reverse search implementation of C. Weibel [\ref Weibel2010].
-Because his implementation has a GPL license it must be downloaded and compiled separately.
-The version used in the following example is [1.6.2f](https://sites.google.com/site/christopheweibel/research/minksum/MINKSUM_1.6.2f.tar.gz?attredirects=0).
-The scripts used in the example assume that the shell variable $MINK_SUM points to the bin directory of this tool.

-Multi-dimensional MERT casts the line optimisation procedure as the affine projection of a linear space to a lower dimensional affine subspace.
-Within this lower dimensional affine subspace it is possible to enumerate each set of hypotheses that can generated from the decoder using the reverse search algorithm.

-For this example a 3-dimensional affine subspace is constructed where the first feature dimension is the affine component, and the other two features map to the second f_1(e) and fourth f_3(e)  features in the feature vectors F(e) contained in the N-best lists.
-The feature vectors in an N-best list are projected using the following script:

-    > zcat output/exp.mert/nbest/VECFEA/1.vecfea.gz  | ./scripts/affine_project.py 1.0,0.697263,0.396540,2.270819,-0.145200,0.038503,29.518480,-3.411896,-3.732196,0.217455,0.041551,0.060136
-    [
-    [[-48.2233,-10.8672,16.0000],[-47.3144,-12.8613,17.0000],[-50.7771,-9.6670,16.0000], ...

-The output format is required by the reverse search implementation and consists of 100 3-dimensional row vectors.

-The reverse search algorithm requires a well known starting parameter to begin its search and the implementation uses the parameter [1,1,1].
-However it is much more useful to start the search at [1,0,0] in case there is not sufficient time to do a full enumeration.
-The affine projection script therefore subtracts 1 from the second and fourth parameter to force the reverse search implementation to use the starting parameter [1,0,0].
-The affine projection script also negates the feature vectors because the convention of reverse search is to maximise scores, as opposed to the cost minimization convention of HiFST.

-For a reverse search over many input sentences we need to project many N-best lists and input the results into the reverse search implementation.
-The following script perfroms this procedure for the first 150 sentences of the training set:

-    > scripts/reverse_search.sh

-Let us examine the key steps in this script.
-The following line computes the convex hull from the set of projected feature vectors:

-    > for i in `seq 1 $SETSIZE`; do cat output/exp.mert/polytope/$i.txt | $MINK_SUM/convexHull -d > output/exp.mert/hull/$i.txt;done

-The result is a filtered set of feature vectors that form vertices of the convex hull.
-These vertices are then compiled into an single file for input into the reverse search tool, which is invoked in the line:

-    > $MINK_SUM/minkSumForkGrid -c -n 12  < ../minksumin.txt

-The `-c` option instructs the reverse search tool to compute the full normal cone associated with each result.
-This option can be omitted for faster computation.

-The `-n 12` option is the number of child process to be used for parallel computation.
-In this case 12 child processes are spawned.
-The output of the tool is contained in the directory `output/exp.mert/reverse_search`.
-In this directory is an output file for each child process.
-Each line is these output files corresponds to a normal cone.
-Let us examine one line from an output file

-     [13,23,19,16,6,19,14,16,9,22,15,16,10,16,14,4,11,10,16,9,1,11,12,12,16,15,8,1,6,12,0,20,13,7,5,8,3,26,11,17,9,9,7,19,15,7,6,10,19,2,17,8,7,8,10,14,6,9,18,11,6,9,12,5,10,22,21,17,4,1,13,7,21,13,17,7,11,6,11,12,15,15,19,14,15,30,20,9,9,5,15,14,10,16,5,21,12,8,4,6,18,16,8,9,10,15,10,8,8,12,2,13,20,3,9,23,12,17,8,10,12,17,19,9,20,7,16,12,10,13,9,9,11,18,23,21,18,14,12,12,15,11,19,22,15,20,11,13,1,2] : [-12442.6,-1992.01,3084] : [38.187,303.022,-2189.79] : [[-0,-14.3453,10.706,1],[-0,8.69,-8.3183,-1],[-0,1.568,-0.1943,-0],[-0,-1.2371,0.1592,-0]]

-This line is divided into four fields separated by the colon character `:`

-- The first field represents the set of hypotheses maximised by the parameters in this cone.
-It is an vector of 150 elements, with each element corresponding to an index to a vertex in the convex hull associated with each input sentence
-- The second field is the sum of all the vertices
-- The third field is a parameter interior to the normal cone which maximises all the vertices in the first field
-- The fourth field is optional field associated with the `-c` option.
-It is the set of rays that define the cone

-Once the reverse search is complete, we should complete a sanity test to ensure that the parameters found by the reverse search correctly rerank the N-best lists.
-The first step is to map the vertices in the convex hull to the feature vectors in the original N-best list.

-    > scripts/map_vertices.py output/exp.mert/polytope output/exp.mert/hull > output/exp.mert/mapping.txt

-The result of this script is a pickled python map object that provides the mapping between index of a vertex in a convex hull to the index of the corresponding feature vector in the N-best list.
-Using this mapping between convex hull and N-best list indices the sanity test is executed by the following script:

-    > cat output/exp.mert/reverse_search/result.* |  scripts/reverse_search_test.py output/exp.mert/mapping.txt output/exp.mert/nbest/VECFEA 1.0,0.697263,0.396540,2.270819,-0.145200,0.038503,29.518480,-3.411896,-3.732196,0.217455,0.041551,0.060136 > log/log.reverse.search.sanity

-For each line in the reverse search output the script extracts the interior parameter in the third field.
-Then due to the geometry of a normal cone following processing steps are performed
-- Parameters vector where the first element of the parameter vector is negative are rejected
-- The parameter vector is scaled by the first element
-- A new 12-dimensional parameter vector is created by adding the second and third element of the projected feature vector to the second and fourth elements of the initial parameter

-This new 12-dimensional feature vector is used to rerank the 150 N-best lists.
-The index of the top scoring hypotheses of the reranked lists should match the mapped index from the first field of the reverse search output.
-If the indices do not match, the sanity test script prints a line of the form:

-    Discrepancy!
-For input sentence 31 featue vector 2 is the top scorer

-Due to floating point errors there will be some N-best lists that are reranked incorrectly.
-For reference, using 150 input sentences with 100-best lists generated 346,526 parameters.
-Of these parameters 185,475 were accepted for testing, which means that 27,821,250 reranking tests were performed.
-Out of these tests  28,282 rerankings had the wrong top scoring hypothesis, which is approximately 1% of all the reranking tests performed.

 \section lmert Lattice MERT